renatosan-ti/bash-portscan/README.md

 [!]
 21 filtered
 [!]
 22 filtered
 [!]
 23 filtered
+[-] 25 closed
 [+] 80 open (http)
 [+] Done.
 ```

 ### Limitations
 * UDP connection
    * Not possible to get a return code when using the UDP protocol

 ### TODO
 - [ ] Multiple IPs